openenergymonitor/learn/view/electricity-monitoring/ct-sensors/interface-with-arduino.md

-## CT sensors - Interfacing with an Arduino
+## CT Sensors - Interfacing with an Arduino

 ***